philipschm1tt/website/src/content/blog/2024-08-21_keyboard_4_envoy.md

 > — <cite>Alexotos[^alexotos_envoy]</cite>

 I ordered the "mirage" blue kit (240 Euros) aluminum and POM plates (+18 Euros), as well as the foam kit (15 Euros).
-To make use of the customization options, I ordered a steel gray bottom accent (24 Euros), and a walnut wood accent (30 Euros) for the back of the board.
+I splurged on the customization options: I ordered a steel gray bottom accent (24 Euros), and a walnut wood accent (30 Euros) for the back of the board.
 I spent 327 Euros in total – quite a bit more than the board's entry price.

 [^mode_envoy]: Mode Designs [Mode Envoy](https://modedesigns.com/pages/envoy)
 [^alexotos_envoy]: Alexotos [Mode Envoy Review](https://www.alexotos.com/mode-envoy/)